MetalbolicX/vanrs/docs/getting-started.md

 }
 ```

-> **Details:** If you want more information about how to set up your ReScript project, you can check the [ReScript installation documentation](https://rescript-lang.org/docs/manual/v11.0.0/installation).
+If you want more information about how to set up your ReScript project, you can check the [ReScript installation documentation](https://rescript-lang.org/docs/manual/v11.0.0/installation).

 **Next Steps:**
 You are now ready to start building your ReScript Express app!
 See the [Usage Examples](./examples.md) for sample code and patterns.